agriculturegovau/agds-next/.github/pull_request_template.md

 - [ ] Create or update documentation on the website
 - [ ] Create or update stories for Storybook
+- [ ] Create or update stories for Playroom snippets

 **Creating new component**